KevinBjarnemark/Solfeggio-frequencies/README.md

 Introduction
-This is a fictitious website in that it's not intended to be maintained.
-Contact information, social media links, the about page, and the sign up page are created for showcasing purposes and do not contain truthful information.
+This website is pure HTML and CSS therefore, conditional logic may be reconsidered with javascript for more complex websites.
+This project is also fictitious in that it's not intended to be maintained.
+Contact information, social media links, the about page, and the sign up page are created for 'showcasing purposes' and do not contain truthful or accurate information.

 Fonts used: